TheBestTvarynka/Dataans/README.md

 **_Cross platform_**.
 This app supports **Windows** and **Linux**.
 It can be compiled on macOS too, but it wasn't tested on it.
 So, you can try to use it on macOS but you can face more bugs.

 There are many similar existing apps but all of them have one or more major flaws.
-You can read more about motivation and features on the app's official website: https://dataans.com.
+You can read more about motivation and features in the blog post: https://tbt.qkation.com/.

 ## App philosophy